lucatume/wp-browser/docs/src/content/v3/modules/WPWebDriver.md

+---
-# WpWebDriver module
+title: WPWebDriver module
+---

-This module should be used in acceptance tests, see [levels of testing for more information](./../levels-of-testing.md).
+This module should be used in acceptance tests, see [levels of testing for more information](./../levels-of-testing).

 This module extends the [WebDriver module](https://codeception.com/docs/modules/WebDriver) adding WordPress-specific configuration parameters and methods.

-The module simulates a user interaction with the site **with Javascript support**; if you don't need to test your project with Javascript support use the [WPBrowser module](WPBrowser.md).
+The module simulates a user interaction with the site **with Javascript support**; if you don't need to test your project with Javascript support use the [WPBrowser module](WPBrowser).

 ## Module requirements for Codeception 4.0+